-Authorities identified Daniel James Marinovich, 50, late Tuesday after an autopsy, which concluded he died of injuries sustained in the crash.
+Authorities identified Daniel James Marinovich, 50, late Tuesday after an autopsy, which concluded he died from injuries sustained in the crash.

-Investigators are trying to determine if a medical condition may have been a factor in the incident, sheriff’s Lt.
-Steve Barbieri said.
+Investigators are trying to determine if a medical condition may have been a factor, said sheriff’s Lt.
+Steve Barbieri.

-A former co-worker of Marinovich believes the only logical explanation for his erratic driving is that he suffered a diabetic episode while traveling from his job in Deer Park.
+But a former coworker of Marinovich’s believes the only logical explanation for his erratic driving is that he suffered a diabetic episode while traveling from his job in Deer Park

-“I guess I’d have a hard time seeing him as a hardened criminal,” Vicki Shafer said.
+“I guess I’d have a hard time seeing him as a hardened criminal,” said Vicki Shafer.
 “I can sure see him going down the road, being out of it and not even realizing.”

-Marinovich was pronounced dead at the scene of the crash Monday on U.S. Highway 395 four miles north of Spokane, near Hatch Road.
+Marinovich was pronounced dead at the scene of the crash Monday on U.S. Highway 395 four miles north of Spokane in the vicinity of Hatch Road.

-Marinovich had been previously convicted in Kootenai County of misdemeanor battery in 2008 and 2007, resisting arrest in 1998 and assault in 1997.
+Marinovich has previous convictions in Kootenai County for misdemeanor battery in 2008 and 2007, resisting arrest in 1998 and assault in 1997.

-The 2008 battery conviction came after Marinovich assaulted a roommate in an incident that both the victim and a witness said seemed to come “out of nowhere,” according to a report from the Coeur d’Alene police.
-Officers noted at the time that Marinovich had insulin bottles in his room and that he’d said “his blood sugar was extremely low.”
+The 2008 battery conviction came after he assaulted a roommate in what both the victim and a witness said had never happened before and “was out of nowhere,” according to a report from the Coeur d’Alene police.
+Officers noted that Marinovich had insulin bottles in his room, and that he’d said “his blood sugar was extremely low.”

-“He said he could not remember anything that happened” except that he was taunted by his roommate, according to the report.
+“He said he could not remember anything that happened except that his roommate told him to ‘kiss his ass,’” according to the report.

-Washington State Patrol troopers laid spike strips at Hatch Road to try to stop the Taurus, but Marinovich continued driving for about a mile on a flat right front tire before he crossed the centerline about 11:40 a.m. and crashed.
-He hit a northbound 1983 Kenworth truck with two trailer loads of logs.
+Washington State Patrol troopers laid spike strips at Hatch Road to try to stop the Taurus, but Marinovich continued driving for about a mile on a flat right front tire before he crossed the center line about 11:40 a.m. and crashed into a northbound 1983 Kenworth truck with two trailer loads of logs.

 The driver of the truck, Ernest W. Martin, 53, of Newport, was not injured but was “pretty torn up” emotionally over the incident, Barbieri said.